Framework for the Development of Environment Statistics (FDES 2013)

 The FDES 2013 was preceded by the FDES 1984 also developed by UNSD.

-The Statistical Commission, at its 44th session (New York, 26 February - 1 March 2013) endorsed the FDES 2013 as the framework for strengthening environment statistics programmes in countries, and recognized it as a useful tool in the context of sustainable development goals and the post-2015 development agenda.
-It also endorsed the action plan and the establishment of an Expert Group on Environment Statistics.
+The Statistical Commission, at its 44th session (New York, 26 February - 1 March 2013) endorsed the revised FDES 2013 as the framework for strengthening environment statistics programmes in countries, and recognized it as a useful tool in the context of sustainable development goals and the post-2015 development agenda.
+It also endorsed the action plan (Blueprint for Action) and the establishment of an Expert Group on Environment Statistics.

 A brochure describing the developments and use of the FDES 2013 is available in the following languages: